 No wonder everything I planted had died!

-So I did.
+.
 I decided to watch my yard throughout the growing season.
 I say yard because it really wasn't much of a garden back then.

 |False garlic early in May|

 Early the next spring I noticed wildflowers everywhere.